Fundamentals of Partial Rejection Sampling: The setting

 The scope of this article is limited to versions of partial rejection sampling that stay close to the spirit of the algorithmic LLL pioneered by Moser and Tardos~\cite{MT10}.
 In particular, the number of random variables is finite and all constraints on them are `hard'.
 Informally, we restrict attention to a `combinatorial' setting, which excludes important applications to spin systems in statistical physics.
 We finish with a few pointers to work that goes beyond the framework presented here.

 It should be noted that PRS is not the only approach to perfect sampling.
 Perhaps the best known and most extensively studied is `Coupling From The Past' (CFTP), which was pioneered by Propp and Wilson~\cite{PW98}.
-Other approaches include Fill and Huber's `randomness recycler'~\cite{FillHuber}.
+Other approaches include Fill and Huber's `Randomness recycler'~\cite{FillHuber} and Anand and Jerrum's `Lazy depth-first sampler'~\cite{AnandJerrum}.